-“personal data” is defined in the DPA as meaning any data from which the identity of a living individual can be determined, either by itself or with other data processed by the data controller; any information such as name and address, email address, telephone number and general contact details, personal data including images on film (e.g. CCTV images), photographs and telephone voice recordings.
+“Personal data” is defined in the GDPR 2018 as meaning any data from which the identity of a living individual can be determined, either by itself or with other data processed by the data controller; any information such as name and address, email address, telephone number and general contact details, personal data including images on film (e.g. CCTV images), photographs and telephone voice recordings.

-“sensitive personal data” is defined in the Data Protection Act as meaning personal data consisting of information as to:
+“Sensitive personal data” is defined in the GDPR 2018 as meaning personal data consisting of information as to: